Vanessa Glavinskas 3 minute read

 The truth about solar energy

-Even better: A solar panel generates enough clean electricity to offset the initial emissions created by its production and transportation in just three years, on average.
+One solar panel generates enough clean electricity to offset the initial pollution created by its production and transportation in just three years, on average.

-Given that modern panels last about 30 years, that’s decades of pollution-free energy generation.
+Given that modern panels last about 30 years, that’s decades of clean energy generation.

-But solar takes up a lot of space.
-If we use land for solar energy, how will we grow food?
+If we continue to use farmland for solar energy, where will we grow food?

 However, farmland isn’t the only place for solar panels.
 “It’s possible to meet global electricity demand by adding solar panels to just half the world’s rooftops,” says Lo, citing a 2021 study by the World Economic Forum, which identified Asia, Europe and North America as potential hotspots for more rooftop solar energy generation.